K7CTC/LMODEM/README.md

 In the absence of an existing matching file, LMODEM initializes an empty [Python dictionary](https://www.w3schools.com/python/python_dictionaries.asp) to temporarily store received file blocks.

 LMODEM then checks for a "partial" file in the current working directory.
 Partial files are stored in [prettyprinted](https://en.wikipedia.org/wiki/Prettyprint) [JSON](https://en.wikipedia.org/wiki/JSON) format and have the .json extension appended to the file name.
-So a partial file for example.csv would habe the name of example.csv.json.
+So a partial file for example.csv would have the name of example.csv.json.
 Partial files contain received blocks in key:value pairs where block index number is the key and the hexadecimal block is the value.
 Partial files also contain the secure hash hex digest of the source file.

 If a partial file is found, it is parsed.
 All available block data as well as secure hash hex digest are placed in the "received blocks" dictionary (initialized earlier).
 Once the data has been transferred from disk to memory, the partial file is deleted from the file system.

 LMODEM then determines whether to resume a partial transfer or start fresh.
 This is accomplished by comparing the secure has hex digest obatined from the partial file against the incoming file tranfer details.

 #### If a match occurs, request missing blocks.